0x80/isolate-package/README.md

 }
 ```

-With this configuration you can run `firebase deploy --only functions` from the
+With this configuration you can then run `firebase deploy --only functions` from
-package you isolated.
+the package.

 If you like to deploy to Firebase Functions from multiple packages you will also
 need to configure a unique `codebase` identifier for each of them.
 For more